heonaliu/usb-hub/README.md

 <img src="Images/FULL ASSEMBLY.png">

 This USB Hub has 2 Type-A and 2 Type-C downstream ports, and 1 Type-C upstream port.
 Additionally, the custom shape on the top of the cover doubles as a phone stand where you can place your phone horizontally/vertically!
+What a fashionable & practical table accessory!

 <img src="ZinePNG.png">

 </div>

 # Overview of How it Works:
 This USB Hub uses SL2.1S from CoreChips which allows the connection to split between multiple downstream ports.
 This hub allows 2 Type A, 2 Type C downstream ports, and 1 upstream Type C port.
-The Case is mounted together with 2 M3 Screws and 2 M4 Screws (all 14mm in length)
+The Case is mounted together with 2 M3 Screws and 2 M4 Screws (all 14mm in length).

 ## Why I Built This Project